polywrap/documentation/src/docs/quick-start/workflows/running-workflows.md

 The configuration file can be a JavaScript or TypeScript module.
 It must implement and export a function named `getClientConfig`.

-The `getClientConfig` function accepts the default `PolywrapClientConfig` as an argument and returns the custom Polywrap client configuration.
+The `getClientConfig` function accepts the default `ClientConfig` as an argument and returns the custom Polywrap client configuration.
 It must be implemented with the following signature: